-As a Guardian ad Litem Attorney through the DC Volunteer Lawyers Project, you will represent a vulnerable child in a contentious custody case and attempt to ensure that they grow up in a safe and stable home.
-You will be appointed by a D.C.
-Family Court judge as a child's guardian ad litem ("GAL").
-GALs are appointed in cases where family circumstances are such that the judge has serious concerns about the safety and security of the child; these circumstances can include allegations or evidence of child abuse or neglect, allegations or evidence of domestic violence in the home, substance abuse or incarceration of a parent, serious mental or physical illness of a parent or the child, a developmental disability of a parent or the child, or a third party seeking custody over the objection of a parent.
+As a court-appointed Guardian ad Litem Attorney, you will represent a vulnerable child in a contentious custody case and attempt to ensure that they grow up in a safe and stable home.
+Attorneys are appointed in cases where the judge has serious concerns about the safety and security of the child; these circumstances can include child abuse or neglect, domestic violence, substance abuse or incarceration of a parent, serious mental or physical illness of a parent or the child, a developmental disability of a parent or the child, or a third party seeking custody over the objection of a parent.

 To get started, please fill out a volunteer registration form at dcvlp.org/registration.
 Then, please email Emilia Plater-Zyberk at firstname.lastname@example.org for next steps or with questions.

 - Child Welfare

 Requirements & Commitment